-Whilst not a significant concern, we suggest that to provide a clear audit trail, the invoice numbers be also recorded in the "THVH" income spreadsheet.
+Whilst not a significant concern, we suggest in our interim report that, to provide a clear audit trail, the invoice numbers be also recorded in the "THVH" income spreadsheet.
 In checking the sequential numbers of invoices where payment has been received to 30th November 2024, it appears that invoice no. 27 remained unpaid at that date.
-We shall check to ensure appropriate payment if that debt (and others) at our final review.
+We are pleased to note its subsequent receipt.